-Pulling (gravity) works because you can have tension on the particles between matter.
+Pulling (gravity) works because you can have tension on the thread network between matter.

-It's simple... the thread particle network has an overall tension on it coming from infinity (that could be considered dark energy) and any objects in the particle network of course will have a higher tension between them (there are more particle network connections) -- once again, that's gravity.
+It's simple... the thread network has an overall tension on it coming from infinity (that could be considered dark energy) and any objects in the thread network of course will have a higher tension between them (there are more thread network connections) -- once again, that's gravity.

 Stuff cannot compress to infinity or infinite density.